flaneurette/Three-Card-Monte-Encryption/README.md

 3. Shuffles parts around based upon PINCODE digits
 4. Slices a 16 char length secret (the hidden ball)
 5. Generates random puzzle fragments
-6. Concatenates them into one file.
+6. Weaves them into one file.

 We use a minimum of 6 random fragments with random data and random lengths.
 Increasing it makes it even more difficult, but increases storage costs.
 10 puzzle pieces is good trade-off between storage and security.